SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Method Details

 \subsection{Building Block Logit Predictions}

 The \textsc{SemlaFlow}\citep{irwin2025semlaflowefficient3d} backbone outputs atom–atom edge features \(E^{\mathrm{atom}}_\theta \in \mathbb{R}^{B \times (NM) \times (NM) \times d_{\text{edge}}}\).
 To obtain building block‑level tensors, we apply two parallel 2‑D convolutions (one for nodes, one for edges) with stride $M$, followed by MLP classifiers that map the pooled features back to their original one‑hot vocabularies.
+Note that the presented model is trained to predict a maximum of 5 building blocks, where the sizes of the molecules (average 566 Da) are near upper limits of molecular weights for typical drug like molecules.

 \paragraph{Stride‑pooled convolution.} Let $d_{edge}$ be the latent edge feature dimension.
 Each stream uses the block

 so every \(M\times M\) atom patch collapses to a single building block entry.
 This produces